 Flavors of the Neighborhoods

 The festival is an excellent option for São Paulo’s anniversary, offering complete leisure for the family.
-There will be 50 food exhibitors serving dishes starting at R$ 15, as well as performances by Samba do Tatu and the forreggae band K’NOA.
+There will be 50 food vendors serving dishes starting at R$ 15, as well as performances by Samba do Tatu and the forreggae band K’NOA.

 ♿ Accessible location